leandrojj13/ChatChallenge/README.md

 ```bash
 Update-Database
 ```
-Second, you need is configure your Database Settings but now in the project named ChatChallenge.Bus.
+Second, you need to configure your Database Settings but now in the project named ChatChallenge.Bus.
 Go to the file named appsettings.json and change it.

 ```bash
  "NServiceBusConfig": {